 It’s a big milestone in your life, period.
 So you’re probably wondering if it’s worth it to take one of the ACT prep courses available online.

-There are a couple of reasons why this is a good idea:
+There are a couple of reasons this is a good idea:

-5. You’ll be able to complete hundreds of practice questions as well as up to 15 full-length practice tests before attempting the real exam.
+- 5. You’ll be able to complete hundreds of practice questions and up to 15 full-length practice tests before attempting the real exam.

-7. You’ll know exactly how to pick the best test date, learn the format of the test, and know exactly what to expect on each section.
+- 7. You’ll know exactly how to pick the best test date, learn the format of the test, and know exactly what to expect in each section.

 Before deciding on an ACT prep course

 Think about your preferred learning style.
 Many students like to work with a tutor or sit in a live prep class.
 If that’s you, then maybe a course will not be the best investment.
 But if you’re fine with cracking the books on your own, and don’t mind following an online self-prep study plan, then courses can be of great help.

 How much are ACT courses?
 Do they have to be expensive?

 There’s an elephant in the room – price.
 You must be thinking that taking a course is quite expensive and ultimately not worth the investment.
 But that’s simply not true.

 There are many great but inexpensive options available online: